Commercial Meat Rabbit Growth Rates

 To raise meat rabbits economically, growth rate is very important.
 Rabbits from good meat lines give you more meat in less time on less feed.
 Some show rabbits take forever to grow and eat a ton.

 Quality breeding stock from thrifty lines quickly pay for themselves in feed savings alone.
 Purchase rabbits from a breeder who keeps good records.
 If they can’t tell you what their kits weigh at 8 weeks, look elsewhere.
+I prefer kits to weigh about 4 pounds at 8 weeks.
+At minimum they should weigh 5 pounds by 10-12 weeks.

 Good Meat Rabbit Bloodlines

 What are good meat lines?
 They are rabbits that have been selected over generations for fast growth rate, thriftiness, and good meaty body type.
 The resulting offspring tend to be uniform fast growers.
 A quality commercial meat rabbit will have small to medium bone.
 Foot size is a good indicator.
+When selecting breeders, look for ones with smaller/narrower feet.
+Large wide feet indicate big bone.

 To raise rabbits for meat, choose a large “commercial” rabbit breed with fine bone structure.
 These rabbits produce fast growing offspring with a good meat to bone ratio, usually 60-65% dress-out rate.
 Adults usually weigh 8-12 pounds at maturity.

 Don’t make the mistake of adding large boned rabbits (such as Flemish Giants) to your breeding program to try to increase growth rates.
 If you do, you may get 5# fryers at 8 weeks, but they will have hardly any meat on their huge frames.
-They will eat you out of house and home before they have enough meat to justify butchering at 5-6 months old.
+They’ll eat you out of house and home before they have enough meat to justify butchering at 5-6 months old.
 Remember, rabbits grow bone before they put on meat.

 Meat Rabbit Growth Rate Chart